Giorgio Pisanò

-Giorgio Pisanò (Ferrara, 30 January 1924 – Milan, 17 October 1997) was an Italian journalist, essayist and fascist politician.
+Giorgio Pisanò (30 January 1924 – 17 October 1997) was an Italian neo-fascist politician, journalist, and essayist who was a member of the Senate of the Republic from 1972 to 1992.

-Biography
+Early life

+Family and education

-Giorgio Pisanò was born on 30 January 1924 in Ferrara, the first of five children to his father Luigi, an Apulian law graduate from San Vito dei Normanni who worked as a civil servant.
-There he met his future wife, Iolanda Cristanti, in the 1920s before moving along with his family to Taranto, where he received his high-school diploma during World War II.
+Pisanò was born on 30 January 1924 in Ferrara, the first of five children to his father Luigi, an Apulian law graduate from San Vito dei Normanni who worked as a civil servant.
+There he met his future wife, Iolanda Cristanti, in the 1920s, before moving along with his family to Taranto, where he received his high-school diploma during World War II.
+In 1942, Pisanò joined the Italian Youth of the Lictor (Gioventù Italiana del Littorio, GIL) at the age of 18.

 World War II

-Pisano joined the GIL in 1942, at the age of 18, leading a company trained in Search and rescue following bombing raids.
-Giorgio was in Cassibile on the very days the Armistice of Cassibile was signed.
-Along with a group of young fascists, Giorgio organized the reopening of the Casa del Fascio and the occupation of the abandoned "Gavinana" barracks awaiting support from nearby German forces.
-He soon volunteered for Decima Flottiglia MAS, asking to be part of the NP's (Nuotatori Paracadutisti, Marine Paratroopers). and received training in Jesolo and Tradate.
+As part of GIL during World War II, Pisanò led a company trained in search and rescue following bombing raids.
+He was in Cassibile on the days the Armistice of Cassibile was signed on 3 September 1943.
+Along with a group of young fascists, he organized the reopening of the Casa del Fascio, as well as the occupation of the abandoned Gavinana barracks awaiting support from nearby German forces.
+He soon volunteered for the Decima Flottiglia MAS, asking to be part of the Marine Paratroopers (Nuotatori Paracadutisti, NP), and received training in Jesolo and Tradate.
 He was intelligence collection missions behind enemy lines, along with Pistoiese soldier Ruy Blas Biagi.
-In 1944, he was captured by British forces during his attempt to return from a special operation near Rome.
-Although not identified as fascist agent, Giorgio was imprisoned for a month in Arezzo.

-After returning to northern Italy, Pisanò received the Iron Cross 1st and 2nd Class by the Abwehr and was promoted twice for distinguished service.
+In 1944, Pisanò was captured by British forces during his attempt to return from a special operation near Rome.
+Although not identified as fascist agent, he was imprisoned for a month in Arezzo.
+After returning to northern Italy, Pisanò received the Iron Cross 1st and 2nd Class by the Abwehr, and was promoted twice for distinguished service.
 He served as a 28th "Ruy Blas Blagi" Black Brigade lieutenant in Valtellina during the ending phase of the war, assigned to the special service of the General Headquarters.

-On 20 April 1945 he joined the Ridotto Alpino Repubblicano and, on the 27th, a National Republican Guard Special Border Militia column led by Major Renato Vanna.
+On 20 April 1945, he joined the Ridotto Alpino Repubblicano; on 27 April, a National Republican Guard Special Border Militia column led by Major Renato Vanna.
+He was taken prisoner by Italian partisans the next day, on April 28, at Ponte and held in Sondrio, where he reported of firing-squad executions, through May 13, when the Carabinieri took control of the prison.

-He was taken prisoner by partisans the next day, on April 28, at Ponte and held in Sondrio, where he reported of firing-squad executions through May 13, when the carabinieri took control of the prison.
-From 29 August to 26 October 1945 he remained imprisoned in the San Vittore, Milan.
-He was then transferred to the Allied concentration camp R707 di Terni and finally to Rimini where he remained until November 1946.

-He reunited with his now rattled family following the purging of his father.
+From 29 August to 26 October 1945, Pisanò remained imprisoned in the San Vittore Prison in Milan.
+He was then transferred to the Allied concentration camp R707 di Terni, and finally to Rimini, where he remained until November 1946.
+He reunited with his rattled family following the purging of his father, as he was a state official serving at the prefectures.
 He began smuggling between Italy and Switzerland before rediscovering politics and journalism, his lifetime profession.